Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Introduction

-Despite the efforts to rectify the solutionism and formalism in XAI communities, we observe repeating patterns in sub-fields of XAI.
-For example, such patterns are emerging in the relatively young field of training data attribution explanations (TDA), where the model behaviour is explained based on the training data~\cite{Hammoudeh2022TrainingDI}.
-TDA was introduced to understand deep learning models in 2017~\cite{kohliang2017} and has produced several technical approaches to provide TDA explanations since then~\cite{charpiat_input_2021,guo-etal-2021-fastif, pruthi_estimating_2020, schioppa2022arnoldi, park2023trak, bae2024training}.
-This development demonstrates a strong focus on seeking technical solutions in the TDA field similar to how feature attribution research started.
-Currently, TDA research is gaining momentum due to studies showing that TDA can be applied to address issues like data valuation, debiasing, memorisation and copyright in foundational models~\cite{feldman2020neural, grosse2023studying, choe2024your, jain2024data, zheng2023intriguing, kwon2023datainf, lin2024efficient, wang2024data}.
-Yet, the current TDA landscapes shows solutionism and formalism, with few user-focused studies, leading to a possible rift between TDA methods and user needs.
+Despite the efforts to rectify the solutionism and formalism in XAI communities, we observe repeating patterns in the relatively young field called training data attribution (TDA) explanations, where the model behaviour is explained based on the influence of the training data~\cite{Hammoudeh2022TrainingDI} (Figure~\ref{fig:tda_example}).
+TDA was first introduced to understand deep learning models in 2017~\cite{kohliang2017}, and has produced several technical explanation approaches since then~\cite{charpiat_input_2021,guo-etal-2021-fastif, pruthi_estimating_2020, schioppa2022arnoldi, park2023trak, bae2024training, ilyas2025magic}.
+The field's development demonstrates a strong focus on seeking technical solutions similar to the trajectory of feature attribution research.
+We argue that TDA research is at a critical juncture, gaining momentum for its ability to address key issues such as data valuation~\cite{ghorbani2019data, choe2024your}, debiasing~\cite{jain2024data}, memorisation and copyright in foundational models~\cite{feldman2020neural, zheng2023intriguing, lin2024efficient, akyurek2022towards} and understanding model behaviour and errors~\cite{grosse2023studying, wang2024error}.
+Yet, it remains dominated by solutionism and formalism, with limited user-focused studies, potentially creating a rift between TDA methods and users' practical needs.

-In this work, we propose future research directions for the TDA community that are entirely sourced and motivated by the potential users of TDA.
-We strongly believe that the actual use cases and user needs should inform and guide XAI research, echoing the call for HCXAI~\cite{ehsan2020hcxai}.
-We break down our research question into three parts: \begin{itemize} \item \textbf{RQ1}: What do users need TDA explanations for? \item \textbf{RQ2}: What do users need from TDA explanations? \item \textbf{RQ3}: To what extent do existing TDA approaches align with user needs? \end{itemize}
+In this study, we bring users to the centre of our investigation on TDA as explanations, shifting the focus from a technology-centric perspective to a user-centric one.
+This approach enables researchers to develop practical solutions with better usability.
+We propose future research directions for the TDA and HCI community that are entirely sourced and motivated by potential users of TDA.
+To guide a systematic exploration of user needs, we focus on users who traditionally have access and agency over the training data, model developers, as TDA explains model behaviour by identifying how each training sample is relevant to a model outcome.
+This study thus aims at contributing to the study of HCXAI~\cite{ehsan2020hcxai} and, more specifically, human-centred model development tools~\cite{kaur2020interpreting, cabrera2023what}.